kupababra/kupababra/README.md

 "True skill doesn’t need to be flashy to be effective." — C N 🥋👊🖥️
 "Coffee in hand, memories of infinite loops." ☕💻
 "Never go with the mainstream, choose your own path." – written by Idefix
-"Turn away from doubt, follow your vision, and see it through." - wb Idefix
+"Turn away from doubt, follow your vision, and see it through." - wb Id33fix

 👓 Geek Code